Jonathan-Frey/litter_box/README.md

    - Click on the Pymakr icon on the VSCode status bar.
 At the bottom a list of identified devices can be seen.

    - Connect your Pico W to your computer while watching the list of devices.
-A new device will apear in the list.
+A new device will appear in the list.
 That is the Pico W.

    - Hover over the device and press "connect device".

-   - To find it easierr in the future you can right-click the device and press "configure device"
+   - To find it easier in the future you can right-click the device and press "configure device"

    - Here you can both change the name of the device and configure Pymakr to automatically connect to the device when connected to the computer.